 The IT help desk is most business’s first line of defense against technology pain.
-A quality help desk partner will help you navigate the day-to-day IT issues that can become serious problems, helping your team avoid costly network downtime and keep morale high.
+An IT company with a quality help desk staff will help you navigate the day-to-day IT issues that can become serious problems, helping your team avoid costly network downtime and keep morale high.

 Did you know that routine technology issues cost the average business two weeks of productivity per employee, every year?

 Because the help desk plays such an important role in ensuring smooth, day-to-day operations, companies should be cautious about vetting a prospective provider.
 There are many inexperienced and low-value managed IT service providers (MSPs) on the market who claim to be help desk experts, but fail to deliver on their promises after a service contract has been signed.

 What standards can a business use to tell one help desk team from another?